-All 1st place champions from the WCCC54 and forward will have a 3-year qualifying exemption into their respective category for successive WCCC events.
+All 1st place champions from the WCCC will have a 1-year qualifying exemption into their respective category for the next WCCC event.

-Any active cook who works two ICS events per cooking season as a scorekeeper/assistant scorekeeper or a chief judge will earn an automatic qualification into one category of his or her choosing at the WCCC for that season.
+Any active cook who works two or more ICS events per cooking season as a scorekeeper/assistant scorekeeper or a chief judge will earn an automatic qualification into ONE category of his or her choosing at the WCCC for that season.